bdraco/aiohttp-zlib-ng/README.md

 zlib is be a bottleneck for aiohttp, especially for websocket connections. `aiohttp-zlib-ng` replaces usage of `zlib` in `aiohttp` with `zlib-ng` which is a drop-in faster replacement.

+If `isal` is available, this library will try to use `isal`, and will fallback to the slower `zlib_ng` if it is not available.

 ## Installation

 Install this via pip (or your favourite package manager):